 Engaging with cardiac rehabilitation can result in myriad benefits.

-These programs have been demonstrated to reduce mortality, reduce all-cause hospitalizations, improve health-related quality of life, reduce cardiovascular risk factors (blood pressure, high cholesterol), and improve perceived social support.
+These programs have been demonstrated to reduce mortality, reduce all-cause hospitalizations, improve health-related quality of life, reduce cardiovascular risk factors, and improve perceived social support.

 Home-based cardiac rehabilitation is continuous, comprehensive, and can yield significant outcomes

 Participation in Cardiac Rehabilitation, Readmissions and Death After Acute Myocardial Infarction

 Use of Outpatient Cardiac Rehabilitation Among Heart Attack Survivors

 Cardiac Rehabilitation: Putting More Patients on the Road to Recovery.
 American Heart Association

 Cardiac Rehabilitation for Patients with Heart Failure: JACC Expert Panel